-- Over-Optimism (e.g., Ullmann et al., 2022) - Insufficient reporting standards (e.g., Hoaglin and Andrews, 1975) - Little assessment of reproducibility (e.g., Luijken et al., 2023)
+- Over-Optimism (e.g., Ullmann et al., 2022) - Issues similar to other empirical research (Boulesteix et al., 2020) - Insufficient reporting standards (e.g., Hoaglin and Andrews, 1975) - Reproducibility? (e.g., Luijken et al., 2023)

 xkcd.com (CC-BY-NC)

 "In fact it is very difficult to run an honest simulation comparison, and easy to inadvertently cheat by choosing favorable examples, or by not putting as much effort into optimizing the dull old standard as the exciting new challenger."